moead-framework/documentation/docs/documentation.rst

 ========================================= =========================================

 The parent selector is executed with the function select, this function takes in parameter a set of index that represents solutions in the population, and more precisely, in the neighborhood.
-The select function will return solutions that will be used to generate new offspring thanks to the genetic operator.
+The select function returns solutions that will be used to generate new offspring with the genetic operator.

 .. code-block:: python